In the shadow

 Analyzing the Towers

-I know that people have been looking everywhere for the building that matches this image.
+People have been looking everywhere for a single building that matches the outline and proposing solutions that don’t even come close.
+To try to get closer to an answer, I thought I would include an architect’s view of the outlines.
 These are not all Russian Orthodox Church steeples, they are not the towers on Ellis Island, in fact, they don’t even appear to be the same style of architecture.
 The one thing that I can say for sure is that they are not all part of the same building.

 On the left is likely Victorian/Queen Anne, the middle is an overhanging rounded roof with a supporting colonnade, Russian/German/Islamic and on the right is a Renaissance/Romanesque tower or steeple.
 To help people understand how to analyze the outlines like I would as an architect, I’ve included this section.